Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Get picked up right at your Merida hotel or Merida Airbnb, for an easy, stress-free start to the day!

-Enjoy the comfort of private transportation for just you and your party on the three hours drive from Merida to Las Coloradas — ideal for social distancing.
+Enjoy the comfort of private transportation for just you and your party on the three-hour drive from Merida to Las Coloradas Yucatan.

 You will also see plenty of birds, including flamingos, as you cruise through the mangroves of this UNESCO Biosphere Natural Reserve and Wetland.

-You’ll also of course spend time at Las Coloradas, to admire the pink water and take plenty of photos.
-The final stop before ending the day is a refreshing swim in beautiful Cenote Saamal.
+You’ll also, of course, spend time at Las Coloradas, to admire the pink water and take plenty of photos.
+The final stop before ending the day is a refreshing swim in the beautiful Cenote Saamal.

 After a long day, board your private transport van back and relax as you’re driven back to Merida.